vojkodrev/sortsave/README.md

-# Project Title
+# Sort Save

-Sort Save
+Project that saves data from a text file to a Postgres database as soon as possible.

 ## Getting Started